 My family always orders prawns pil pil whenever we visit Spain.
 It never disappoints.
 Over the years, we’ve tasted countless variations, each restaurant adding its own twist—some with extra garlic, others with a fiery kick of chilli, and occasionally a touch of smoked paprika or even a splash of sherry for added depth.
 It’s one of those dishes that arrives at the table still bubbling away in its little clay dish, the irresistible aroma of sizzling garlic drawing everyone in before the first bite.

 For us, prawns pil pil isn’t just a delicious starter; it’s a reminder of long summer evenings spent dining al fresco, watching the sun set over the coast and sharing plates with family and friends.
-Every bite is packed with sunshine, warmth and a little bit of holiday magic.
+So every bite is packed with sunshine, warmth and a little bit of holiday magic.

 So, I’ve created a version that brings those memories home, inspired by all those memorable meals but made incredibly simple thanks to the air fryer.
 It’s quick to prepare, bold in flavour and perfect for a cosy night in when you’re craving something special without the fuss.
 Serve it with some crusty bread to mop up the garlicky oil, and enjoy your own mini Spanish getaway at home!